-So if you want to get rid of your jowls and get back to that sleek, athletic jawline you remember from your youth, contact us to schedule a confidential consultation.
+Through his innovative techniques, Dr. Rokhsar has helped thousands of patients achieve their goals of a tighter face, getting rid of jowls.
+If you desire to get rid of your jowls, and get back your once sleek, firm, and athletic jawline from your youth, contact us to schedule a confidential consultation.
 This consultation will help us determine the best course of action to achieve your desired final results.

 Jowls are the lower part of a person’s cheek and are especially noticeable when there is excess fat or skin that drops down because of the natural aging process or significant weight loss.
 This lower face sagging can also be accompanied by double chins and loose neck skin.
 It is hard to avoid facial sagging with the use of exercise or face creams.
 The skin loses its elasticity at a rate of about 10 percent every decade, making it increasingly difficult to keep up with the aging process.
 People can also encounter this problem at an early age because of their genes, forecasting an unsightly aging process.